 Dennis complained that I was more interested in the people the house attracted than the house itself, and he also said I was a “conversation magnet” who distracted him from his work.
 I certainly grew very fond of Dominic the Footman and Simon the Lodger.
-I would sit by the kitchen stove in “my” chair, observing the endless variety of characters who dropped by.
-Whitechapel (the cat) would sit on my knee, digging her claws in deep whenever I got too comfortable.
-Still, I took enough interest in the house to take some photographs (seen here).
-These were eventually used for the book he wrote, published two years after his death by Chatto & Windus.
+I would sit by the kitchen stove in “my” chair, observing the endless variety of characters who dropped in.
+Maj the cat (short for Majesty, but offically named Whitechapel) would sit on my knee, digging her claws in deep whenever I got too comfortable.
+Still, I took enough interest in the house to take some photographs.
+Some of these were eventually used for the book he wrote, published two years after his death by Chatto & Windus.
 Dennis left the house to the Spitalfields Trust, and it is maintained by loyal friends as a private museum.
 It doesn’t have quite the same lived-in feel now, since he’s no longer there inhabiting the rooms, entertaining guests and torturing uninvited relatives.
 Keeping the house open to the public was his dream, and it is where his spirit lives on.

 “And, dear visitor, take this as the motto of the house: AUT VISUM, AUT NON!
 (Oh, for God’s sake!)
 You either see it or you don’t.” — Dennis Severs, 18 Folgate Street